MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-send-messages.md

 ## Receive a text message

-To receive a simple text message, use the *text* property of the *activity* object.
+To handle a text message, use the *text* property of the *activity* object.

 # [C#](#tab/csharp)